Introducing popular temples and shrines recommended for your first visit of the year in Yamagata Prefecture during the Year of the Snake!

 Dewa Sanzan Shrine (Tsuruoka City)

-Each of the three mountains is worshipped as a god, Mt.
-Gassan being the god of the past (prayers for comfort after death), Mt.
-Haguro the god of the present (prayers for happiness in this world), and Mt.
-Yudono being the god of the future (prayers for reincarnation).
+Located in the center of Yamagata Prefecture, the Dewa Sanzan mountains have long been known as one of Tohoku's most representative sacred sites, and have been worshipped as the foremost holy place in Tohoku for Shugendo ( mountain asceticism) pilgrimages that involve visiting the three mountains.
+Each of the three mountains is revered as a god, with Mount Gassan being the god of the past (prayers for peace after death), Mount Haguro being the god of the present (prayers for happiness in this world), and Mount Yudono being the god of the future (prayers for rebirth).

-However, in winter, heavy snowfall causes Mt.
-Gassan and Mt.
-Yudono to close, so the Dewa Shrine Sanshin Gosaiden, where the three gods are said to be enshrined, was built on the summit of Mt.
-Haguro, where worship is still possible in winter.
-It is
+However, due to heavy snowfall in winter, Mount Gassan and Mount Yudono are closed to the public.
+Therefore, the Ideha Shrine, where the three deities are said to reside, was built on the summit of Mount Haguro, which can be visited even in

-at Dewa Sanzan Shrine is equivalent to visiting the three mountains, so it is a power spot that is recommended for New Year's visits.
+thisIdeha Shrineis considered equivalent to visiting all three mountains, making it a recommended power spot for New Year's visits.

 The deities and blessings of the Sanshingosaiden shrine at Dewa Sanzan Shrine